 “…Wow.”

-The hurt in his voice doesn’t shout.
-It doesn’t need to.
-It’s quiet.
-Raw.
-Like something inside him just cracked clean in two.
-He looks at you—really looks—and it’s like watching someone brace for a hit they’ve taken too many times to flinch anymore.
+The hurt in his voice is blatantly clear.
+It’s quiet and raw.
+Like something inside him just cracked in two.
+He looks at you—and it’s like staring at a wall.

 “So that’s what you think of me.”

 He laughs.
-Just once.
-Bitter and thin.
-The kind of sound someone makes when they’re trying not to cry in front of someone who already knows too much.
+Just once. a bitter and thin sound, really.
+The kind of sound someone makes when they’re trying not to cry in front of someone.

-“Y’know… I can take people hating my dad.
+“Y’know… I can take people hating my parents.
 Hell, I get it.
-Everyone thinks he was a genius, but all I remember is empty hallways and cold dinners and waiting.
-Always waiting.”
+Everyone thinks they’re geniuses, but all I remember is empty hallways and warming cold dinners in the microwave.
+I waited.”

 He swallows hard, voice shaking now.

-“Waiting for someone who never picked me.
+“Waiting for someone who never came back.
 Not once.”

 He steps back.
 A little too fast, like he can’t stand being this close to you anymore.
 There’s that look in his eyes—the one like he’s trying to build walls faster than the pain can spill out.
 Like he’s begging himself not to break here.

 “But I thought you saw me.
-Not just the professor’s messed-up kid.
-Not just some tag-along with a broken dog and daddy issues.”
+Not just a messed-up kid.
+Not just some tag-along with a broken dog and parent issues.”

 His voice finally cracks.